 As the world bemoans the death of originality– complaining that the entertainment industry only recycles old ideas, a new social crisis has emerged and is already beginning to evolve.
 Cyberbullying moves beyond traditional schoolyard bullying, providing an armory of digital weaponry and plenty of outlets in which to mask terror tactics.

 “The Internet has opened up our world to our children, but it’s also opened up our children to the world.” – Debbie Wasserman Schultz

-An arresting look at the short history and unpredictable future of cyberbullying, “Submit the Documentary” is a hair-trigger exploration of the limited laws, muddy circumstances, personal testimonies, tragic family experiences and expert opinions surrounding the social pathosis.
-Director Muta’Ali Muhammad and his producing team of Les Ottolenghi and Ashley Reid have crafted an absorbing feature that unsettles as much as it educates.
+An arresting look at the short history and unpredictable future of cyberbullying, “Submit the Documentary” is a hair-trigger exploration of the limited laws, muddy circumstances, personal testimonies, tragic family experiences and expert opinions surrounding the social pathos.
+Director Les Ottolenghi and his producer Ashley Reid have crafted an absorbing feature that unsettles as much as it educates.

 From the first ardently pixelated moments, backed a loud, pulsating soundtrack, the film’s atmosphere is thick with an urgency that echoes “The Social Network” and “Catfish.”
 While all three movies reside in the same universe, “Submit the Documentary” possesses a passion and importance the others do not.
 The film wastes zero time on white space, making sure each frame is both trim and useful.
 Never slowing down long enough to catch its breath, such a breakneck speed favors efficiency without seeming reckless.